Fragtality/Fenix2GSX/README.md

 <img src="img/ui2.png" width="400"><br/><br/>
 All Settings **can be changed dynamically** on the Fly if needed.
 But do that **before a Service/Feature** starts or **after** it has ended.
 For example, don't disable "Automatic Jetway/Stair Operation" while the Jetway is connected.
 Do it before the Tool calls the Jetway or after it was disconnected by the Tool.<br/><br/>
 In general, it is up to **your Preference how much Automation** you want.
 If you want to keep Control of when Services are Called and/or the Jetway is connected, you **can still enjoy the (De-)Boarding and Refueling Syncronization** when the Automation-Options are disabled.
 The only Automation which **can not be disabled**: The **Removal of the Ground-Equipment and Jetway-Disconnection** (if still connected) is always active on Depature.<br/><br/>

+#### Audio-Control

 A Note on the **Audio-Control**: The Tool does not control Audio until the Plane is **powered** (=FCU is On).<br/>When you end your Session, Fenix2GSX will try to reset the Application-Audio to unmuted and last set Volume (before it started controlling the Volume).
 But that does not really work on GSX because it is resetting at the same Time.
-So **GSX can stay muted** when switching to another Plane (if it was muted) - keep that in Mind.<br/><br/>
+So **GSX can stay muted** when switching to another Plane (if it was muted) - keep that in Mind.<br/>
+Please also note that Fenix2GSX uses **the first Audio-Session** it finds for any given Application.
+So if the Volume does not change although it said it found an Audio-Session, that is likely the Problem.
+There are no Plans to change that.<br/><br/>
 The new **"Advanced Audio Control"** can be used to Control other Apps with the other Channels (VHF2, VHF3, HF1, HF2, CAB, PA) - one App, one Channel.
 Their knobs are not moved on Start-Up and the Record Latch always mutes/unmutes the App.
 But that Feature follows the configured Seat-Position and therefore which ACP is used for Audio-Control those Applications.<br/>The Syntax is `CHANNEL=Application` and multiple Mappings are separated by a `,` - the Channel-Name is upper-case as noted above and for the Application you need to enter the *exact* (case-sensitive) Name of the Applications Binary (EXE-File) without Extension.
 For Example controlling MSFS Volume with the Cabin and Chrome Volume with the Passenger Announcement Knob would be: `CAB=FlightSimulator,PA=chrome`
 <br/><br/>

+#### Advanced / Hidden Options

 Advanced Options not available in the GUI - can be changed in *Fenix2GSX.dll.config* (Fenix2GSX restart needed.
 Don't touch any other Option):

 - **logLevel**: When I request a "Verbose-Log" on Support-Requests, change the Value to "Verbose" here